27343sven/GitTest/README.md

 # GitTest
-This project is just for testging how git works!
+This project is just for testing how git works!